Opticulex/BatchedEngine/README.md

 **Installing: Just run BatchedEngine.bat anywhere and it will install.
 All program data is stored in C:\BatchedEngine**

+BatchedEngine is a program that mainly shows the possibilities of Batch Files and also is an engine for creating automated tasks usin both AHK (AutoHotKey) an BAT (Batch) without any programming knowledge.
+It has project management, cloud functionality, file recovery, crash recovery, autoupdaters and much more.

 Since the code is hidden from the user, the user only sees entries for basic stuff such as text and coordinates, with descritions on what the function does and how to use it.
 Each individual snipped of code is called a 'function'.

 The project was abandoned a long time ago but it is occasionally developed.
 The method of controlling projects, their contents and compiling is controlled by a language called BEVL.
 A full documentation on how the project system works can be found below.